aayushshah15/Weather-Forecast/README.md

-# Weather-Forcast
+# Weather-Forecast
-A weather forcast single page application built with AngularJS
+A weather forecast single page application built with AngularJS

 =========================================================